aliaksander-samuseu/docs-3.0.1/source/installation-guide/install.md

 ## Install Gluu Server Package

 !!!
 Note
-    Installation of Gluu server will be done under /root and Gluu CE server will creates its file system under /root/and will be installed under /opt.
-File size and [minimum requirements](../installation-guide/index.md) remains the same as the host.
+    Installation of the Gluu server will be done under `/root`.
+The Gluu Server will create its file system under `/root/` and will be installed under `/opt`.
+File size and [minimum requirements](../installation-guide/index.md) remain the same as the host.

 ### Ubuntu Server 14.04.x